-We’ve worked with Spectrum Care to create this easy-read guide to having a happy time online.
+We’ve worked with Spectrum Care to create this plain language guide to having a happy time online.
 It offers advice for people with an intellectual disability, and those who support them.
-You can find our other easy-read guides here.
+You can find our other plain language guides here.

-5 tips to be happy online: easy-read guide
+5 tips to be happy online: plain language guide

 1. Korero with whānau ōu hoa (Talk with family and friends).